bytara/devart-template/project_posts/2014-03-20-Technical-Considerations.md

 In researching the Python and PyAudio option, I have come across a few examples of work, but nothing that has any benefit over Processing or WebGL.
 In addition, the PyAudio library is still very much in beta mode.

 In conclusion, it appears that some compromise will need to be made.
 I have determined that WebGL and the Audio API will give me a stable environment in which to work, enabling me to take advantage of modern web technologies, including HTML5, three.js and also to harness the power of Google Chrome.
-In addition, in